 You can also find these coupons in the store ad or available as a digital download.

 14. Kroger mails you personalized coupons every four to six weeks.

-The coupons you get in the mail from Kroger (or Fred Meyer, same store) will be a combination of manufacturer and store coupons, and they’ll be based on your shopping history.
-This means that they’re often different than the current digital offers available to anyone.
+The coupons you get in the mail from Kroger (or Fred Meyer) will be a combination of manufacturer and store coupons, and they’ll be based on your shopping history.
+This means that they’re often different than the current digital offers available to the general public.
 Sometimes you’ll even get coupons for free products.